piccolo-orm/piccolo_api/README.md

 # Piccolo API

-Utilities for easily exposing Piccolo models as REST endpoints in ASGI apps.
+Utilities for easily exposing [Piccolo](https://piccolo-orm.readthedocs.io/en/latest/) models as REST endpoints in ASGI apps, such as [Starlette](https://starlette.io) and [FastAPI](https://fastapi.tiangolo.com/).

 Includes a bunch of useful ASGI middleware: